beitzelorg/beitzelorg.workspace/source/_posts/Dynamic-Time-Warping-an-F-Implementation.md

            Array2D_A  13808.5  13061.0  14632.9
 {% endcodeblock %}

 The comparative performance is similar, although NDtw and version B flip flop positions.
 Those two seem to run about the same, so that probably has more to do with what's going on my machine at the time.
 I did expect faster performance with fsi than fsharpi, so that is a bit of surprise.
 It is just a reminder that assumptions should always be tested.
 Investigating that further may be worthy of a blog post itself.
 This has been an interesting examination into implementing a DTW algorithm.
 It turned into more of an optimization exercise than I expected, which was a pleasant turn of events.
 I hope this has been useful, and inspired more F# algorithm implementations, more dynamic time warping, and more tail calls!
-Until next time...